derricklam04/ez-meet-app/README.md

 ## About
 Use EZ meet to easily find the best date and time for your meeting/event!

 Enter your availablility in the calender and see how your schedule overlaps with your group's availability over the course of a week.
-The times with the most overlap would be the best meeting time.
+The best meeting time would be the slots with the most overlap.

 ## Demo